 Now you’re possibly wondering how to change your furnace filter.
 Obviously this will vary depending on what furnace you have, but usually:

-At BW/Cook Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or schedule an appointment with us online.
+At BW/Cook Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
+Give us a call today at 574-218-6404 or schedule an appointment with us online.